-This project is a follow-on to the first Data Integrity project, "Data Integrity: Recovering from Ransomware and Other Destructive Events."
-That project began by working with organizations across the set of critical infrastructure industries, including information sharing and analysis centers (ISACs).
-This collaboration identified the need for a data integrity solution.
+This project is a follow-on to the NCCoE's first Data Integrity project, NIST SP 1800-11, "Data Integrity: Recovering from Ransomware and Other Destructive Events."
+That project began by working with organizations across a set of critical infrastructure industries.
+The NCCoE also met with representatives of the Financial Services Information Sharing and Analysis Center (FS-ISAC) for guidance, and worked with the FS-ISAC Destructive Malware Data Integrity Task Force to help scope the first project's challenge.
+These collaborations identified the need for a data integrity solution focused on recovery.

-The NCCoE held a workshop to identify key issues that affect consumer data protection, encapsulated in NISTIR 8050.
-NISTIR 8050 identified data integrity (among other items) as a key cybersecurity issue that needs to be addressed.
-The need arises from the recognition that malicious actors are devising methods of corrupting data within organizations.
+Additionally, the NCCoE held a workshop to identify key issues that affect consumer data protection, with workshop proceedings encapsulated in NISTIR 8050.
+Workshop participants identified data integrity (among other items) as a key cybersecurity issue that needs to be addressed, with many noting that malicious actors are continuously devising methods of corrupting data within organizations.
 The data corruption includes data modification as well as data destruction.
-In addition, the NCCoE met with representatives the financial sector ISAC (FS-ISAC) for guidance, and worked with the FS-ISAC Destructive Malware Data Integrity Task Force.

-As this first project matured, additional topics arose that stepped out of the recover phase of a data integrity attack, and aligned better with either identify, protect, detect, or respond functions of the Cybersecurity Framework (CSF).
+As this first project matured, additional topics arose that fell outside of the "Recover" phase of a data integrity attack, and aligned better with either "Identify," "Protect," "Detect," or "Respond" functions of the NIST Framework for Improving Critical Infrastructure Cybersecurity (referred to as the Cybersecurity Framework, or CSF).
 Thus, the evolution of the next two data integrity projects began.
-These projects have been broken into Identify and Protect and Detect and Respond.
-The grouping was created due to the life cycle of a data integrity attack.
+These projects have been broken into: (1) Identify and Protect and (2) Detect and Respond.
+The grouping was created due to the lifecycle of a data integrity attack.
 In the stages prior to the attack, organizations must be able to identify their infrastructure and develop a protection capability.
 During an attack, organizations must be able to detect the occurrence and respond in accordance with their response plan.
 After an attack, organizations must be able to recover.
 The data integrity projects have been developed in accordance to this methodology.